 The market for vintage watches, those that are about 25-30+ years old, has been growing in popularity in recent years.

 Recently, Paul Newman’s Rolex Daytona sold for a record $17.8 million (buyer’s premium included).
-However, if you’re considering collecting vintage watches you don’t have to break the bank—according to John Reardon, the international head of watches at Christie’s, the market for watches less than $10,000 is experiencing rapid growth.1
+However, if you’re considering collecting vintage watches you don’t have to break the bank—according to Christie’s, the market for watches less than $10,000 is experiencing rapid growth.1

 Until recent years, licensed dealers, watch shops, or auction houses would typically be your go-to for purchasing vintage or collectible watches.
-However, like with many other luxury goods, you can now purchase these online.
+However, like with many other luxury goods, collectors are increasingly purchasing these online.
 Of course, when buying online, you do increase your risk of purchasing fakes or counterfeits.

 In the market for a vintage watch and want to buy online?
 Here are a few reputable sites to try.